 Chat apps like Messenger and WhatsApp help grow brand awareness and improve audience targeting.
 For local businesses, this means, for instance, selling that pizza before the shop down the block — and bringing customers back for more.
 For online companies, it means connecting with people in new, interactive ways that encourage action.

-Here are six types of social media you can use to grow awareness and new leads.
+Here are seven types of social media you can use to grow awareness and new leads.

 One way to make sure you’re on top of the social media curve is to invest in chat apps.
 Chat apps like Facebook Messenger and WhatsApp have exploded in recent years, with over 1.3 billion and 1.4 billion monthly users respectively.

 Chat apps give businesses a direct line to customers.
 Compared to a comment on a Facebook post or an email, chat is a two-way, real-time conversation.
 To date, 73% of customers prefer chat over email and phone support — it’s faster and easier to get answers.

 You can use Chat Marketing for everything from resolving customer issues to lead generation, client onboarding, and even running Facebook ads.
 These apps help companies reduce the amount of manual labor that goes into tasks, and can significantly improve productivity in your business.